 The proud athlete is easy to spot, the one who brags and pumps his chest.
 But what about the proud non-athlete?
 That's the person who didn't even go out for the team, or who quit the team.
 And why?
 Because he didn't want to mess up and look bad.
 That too is pride.
 People-pleasing is an evidence of pride.
-So is making decisions based on what others think of you.
+So is making decisions based on what others think of you (see also Gal.
+1:10).

-8. Resist or become angry when criticized (Prov.
-13:1)
+8. Resist or become angry when criticized.

 Proud people are defensive.
 Teens struggle with this.
 "What do you mean I'm being grouchy, Mom?
-I'm not grouchy!
 You're just too sensitive!"
-Proverbs 13:1 states, "A wise son heeds his father's instruction, but a mocker does not listen to rebuke."
+According to Proverbs 13:1, "A wise son heeds his father's instruction, but a mocker does not listen to rebuke."

-But proud adults struggle with this too.
-When Pastor Darrel became our associate several years ago, he said to me, "I welcome your criticism.
+Yet proud adults struggle with this too.
+I remember when Pastor Darrel became our associate several years ago, and he said to me, "I welcome your criticism.
 If I do something that could be done in a better way, please tell me."
-That's a mark of true humility, and that's a mark that's very rare.
+That's a mark of Godhonoring humility, and unfortunately it's rare in the pastoral world.
 Proud people can't bear the thought that they are not perfect and for sure don't want anybody else pointing out growth areas, even if it is for their own good and the glory God.